mitogen-hq/mitogen/docs/api.rst

     .. py:method:: empty ()

-        Return ``True`` if no items appear to be queued on this receiver.
+        Return ``True`` if calling :py:meth:`get` would block.

-        As with :py:class:`Queue.Queue`, this function may return ``False`` even though a subsequent call to :py:meth:`get` will succeed, since a message may be posted at any moment between the call to :py:meth:`empty` and :py:meth:`get`.
+        As with :py:class:`Queue.Queue`, ``True`` may be returned even though a subsequent call to :py:meth:`get` will succeed, since a message may be posted at any moment between :py:meth:`empty` and :py:meth:`get`.

-        :py:meth:`empty` may additionally return ``True`` when :py:meth:`get` would block if another thread has drained a receiver added to this select.
+        :py:meth:`empty` may return ``False`` even when :py:meth:`get` would block if another thread has drained a receiver added to this select.
         This can be avoided by only consuming each receiver from a single thread.

     .. py:method:: __iter__ (self)